mmlevinson/hyperComponents/src/content/docs/about/tailwind.md

 ## Understanding Tailwind

-**You either love or hate Tailwind CSS** as a styling strategy.
+**You either love or hate Tailwind CSS**.
 Those coming from traditional CSS file based strategies often find Tailwind much too verbose, with long, run-on (and disorganized) strings of class names splaying off the right margin of the page.

 Tailwind does have certain advantages that make it a good development tool, mainly its responsive modes.
 In particular, creating mobile-first responsive designs is much easier with Tailwind because you can forgo explicit media queries and breakpoints in favor of the minimal syntax of Tailwind breakpoint directives.

-## The Problem
+### The Problem

-However, the granular nature of utility classes often results in a huge collection of class names in order to apply even rudamentary styling to any individual element.
+However, the granular nature of utility classes often results in a huge collection of class names for  even rudamentary styling.
 This is magnfified when adding conditional styles, such as dark mode, responsive breakpoints, gradient backgrounds, transitions, etc.

-In addition, if your markup includes repeated elements of the same tag all of which need to apply the identical styles (for example list items, table rows, sections, articles, cards, etc), then your html markup quickly becomes bloated with verbose class name strings.
+If your markup uses repeated elements of the same tag all of which need to apply the identical styles (for example list items, table rows, sections, articles, cards, etc), then your html markup quickly becomes polluted with run-on class name strings.

-For example, here is a simple unordered list where each list item applies the same styling as its sibling.
+For example, here is a simple `<ul>` where all `<li>`s share the same styling.
 The class attribute of each line item extends far beyond the available screen width.

 ```html
 	<ul class="grid grid-cols-1 md:grid-cols-2 gap-4 md:gap-6 items-center justify-between bg-slate-200 dark:bg-blue-900 p-4 border-2 border-indigo-700 border-opacity-20 shadow-md rounded-xl overflow-hidden">